Blog post

 Having a self-checkout option in our stores allows us to give our customers both convenience and choice.

 Sara Engstrand, Regional Manager at Granit where Sitoo Self-Checkout is used, says "Having a self-checkout option in our stores allows us to give our customers both convenience and choice.
-Not only does it mean they can shop on their terms and we can keep lines to a minimum, it also frees up our store associates to carry out daily in-store operations and gives them time to focus on our customers."
+Not only does it mean they can shop on their terms and we can keep lines to a minimum, but it also frees up our store associates to carry out daily in-store operations and gives them time to focus on our customers."

 Let's talk